And in the Beginning...: Writing

-The opening scene reveals that Dexter Morgan actually survived the events of Dexter: New Blood, despite Clyde Phillips previously stated that he had died, and that the character would in "no circumstance" be brought back.
+The opening scene reveals that Dexter Morgan actually survived the events of Dexter: New Blood, despite Clyde Phillips previously stating that he had died, and that the character would in "no circumstance" be brought back.
 Phillips explained that the fandom's negative reception to the episode made him consider changing it, and Michael C. Hall convinced him that he could continue playing Dexter if he found a way for the character to survive.
 Phillips also offered an explanation behind his survival, "if Dexter had been shot on a summer's day, he would have died.
 But he was shot in zero-degree temperature in the snow.
 He didn't bleed out and they were able to save him.
 That's how we were able to resurrect him.

 The episode addresses Dexter's first kill, which was previously seen in flashbacks in "Popping Cherry".
 Phillips said that it was important to revisit it, "We needed to stay in his head and see him face temptations like the fight at the fraternity.
 We need to see how the urge is too big."

 The episode reveals that Harry and Doris had a son before Dexter and Debra, who died after drowning in a swimming pool.
 Christian Slater commented, "I think that tragedy would be something that's just unrecoverable from.
 And I think it motivates so many of his choices with Dexter, choices with Deb...
 As we went from episode to episode, it was really interesting to follow the choices that he makes and some of the mistakes that happened, and it's hard to predict the future.
 You're trying to do one thing, and then this happens.
 You can't plan for everything, but I think all of those elements and aspects certainly led to who Harry ends up becoming and expressing unconditional love for Dexter."